 Now two years into a project to train dogs to go into an MRI – fully awake – so that we can better understand how their brains work, I believe the answer is: yes, dogs miss us when we’re gone.
 The Dog Project began as a proof-of-concept.
 We simply wanted to determine if dogs could be trained to hold still enough to acquire quality fMRI data.
 We started with two dogs – Callie, my adopted feist, and McKenzie, a border collie.
 We trained them to recognize the meaning of two hand signals, one of which was associated with a food reward.
 The fMRI data clearly showed responses in the caudate nucleus to the “reward” hand signal.
 But that was just the beginning.
-For the story and more, see my new book: How Dogs Love Us.
+For the story and more, see my latest book: What It's Like to Be a Dog.

 The team has also gone through a second experiment to examine how the dogs’ brains respond to the scent of different members in their household.
 While in the MRI, we have presented to the dogs their own scent, the scent of familiar and strange humans, and the scent of familiar and strange dogs.
 We have not published these results yet, but I believe it is a smoking gun for canine emotions and proof that dogs really do love their humans, even more than their fellow canines.